Home

 Denton A significant stone was said to have stood by the roadside in this parish, not far from the turning to Homersfield.44

-Dilham I have a note (but nothing more) of a stone seen by me at Dilham in the 1970's.
+Dilham I had a note (but nothing more) of a stone seen by me at Dilham in the 1970's.
+It turns out that this was, and still is, beside the gate of Honeysuckle Cottage in The Street, at TG331253.
+It's a conglomerate rock, 51 x 40 x 35cm high.

-Drymere TF782064: Large boulder moved to roadside from forest, said to have fallen as a meteor.
+Drymere TF78240635: Large boulder moved to roadside from forest, said to have fallen as a meteor.

 Dunton The Longfield Stone, once on Gallow Hill, site of the Hundred Court in the 16th century.

-East Lexham Stone once by farm gate near church, allegedly made into base of a wayside cross.5
+East Lexham TF858172: Stone by farm gate near church, allegedly once made into base of a wayside cross.5 The stone has now gone, replaced by a dome-shaped lump of concrete.

-Flegg area A dole stone or boundary once said to be here, that goes to drink from a brook at midnight.
+Flegg area A dole (boundary) stone once said to be here, that goes to drink from a brook at midnight.

 Foulsham Stone at bottom of ditch marking where boundaries of Foulsham, Twyford & Guist meet.